Zero6992/chatGPT-discord-bot/README.md

 ## Optional: Disable logging

 * Set the value of `LOGGING` in the `.env` to False
-## Optional: Setup starting prompt
+## Optional: Setup system prompt

-* A starting prompt would be invoked when the bot is first started or reset
+* A system prompt would be invoked when the bot is first started or reset
-* You can set it up by modifying the content in `starting-prompt.txt`
+* You can set it up by modifying the content in `system_prompt.txt`
 * All the text in the file will be fired as a prompt to the bot
 * Get the first message from ChatGPT in your discord channel!